stakater/mto-docs/content/how-to-guides/quota.md

 Bill is a cluster admin who will first create `Quota` CR where he sets the maximum resource limits that Anna's tenant will have.
 Here `limitrange` is an optional field, cluster admin can skip it if not needed.

 The annotation `quota.tenantoperator.stakater.com/is-default: "true"` sets the quota as default quota.
-Like this.
+Like.

 ```yaml
 kubectl create -f - << EOF